A truly stellar source of power.

 QI Magnetic Field Contours

-The QI configurations pioneered at the Max Planck Institute for Plasma Physics ensure that no electric currents persist in the toroidal direction in the confined plasma.
+The QI configurations pioneered at the Max Planck Institute for Plasma Physics ensure that no electric currents persist in the toroidal direction in the confined plasma, eliminating current-driven disruptions.

 002